ls1intum/Artemis/docs/dev/setup.rst

 These events are tracked by attaching a POST call to the respective DOM elements in the client side.
 The POST call accesses the **TextAssessmentEventResource** which then adds the events in its respective table.
 This feature is disabled by default.
-We can enable it:
+We can enable it by modifying the configuration in the file:
 ``src/main/resources/config/application-artemis.yml`` like so:

 .. code:: yaml